Thousands Attend Sanders' Pro-Affordable Care Act Rally

 Thousands gathered in below-freezing weather, some waiting for hours, to see the lineup of Democrats tout the Affordable Care Act.
 While the event was initially planned to be inside for an audience of 700 to 1,000, it was moved outside to accommodate the bigger crowd.

-“I’m coming out to support my brothers and sisters to make sure we can save heath care for the folks here in Michigan,” said Gary.
+“I’m coming out to support my brothers and sisters to make sure we can save heath care for the folks here in Michigan,” Gary Isham said.

-When asked how they felt about the current state of the health care debate in Washington, D.C., all Sagen could initially muster was, “Scary.”
+When asked how they felt about the state of the health care debate in Washington, D.C., all Sagen Isham could initially muster was, “Scary.”

-“All we can do is hope and pray that [President-elect Trump] gets on the same page,” said Gary.
+“All we can do is hope and pray that [Trump] gets on the same page,” her father said.

 Related: Six Things You Might Not Know Could Go With Obamacare Repeal

-House Speaker Paul Ryan said Sunday that they’re planning to repeal and replace the law on the same day.
+House Speaker Paul Ryan, R-Wisconsin, said Sunday that they’re planning to repeal and replace the law on the same day.

 Hinting at the battle to come, Sanders said the rally Sunday was “the beginning of the fight, not the end of the fight.”